magecloudkit/magecloudkit/docs/general/architecture.md

 Our VPC architecture is inspired by a blog post written by Ben Whaley titled "[A Reference VPC architecture][8]".
-We deploy three separate subnets for running public facing resources such as load balancers and Bastion instances, App Servers and then a data persistence subnet for cache and database resources.
+We deploy three separate subnets for running public facing resources such as load balancers and Bastion instances, a private subnet for App Servers and then a data persistence subnet for cache and database resources.

 ## Server Roles